 More about Bone Development in Horses

-The correlation between bone development and horse nutrition has been researched extensively over the past few years.
-That a foal can be standing within 20 minutes of birth and within hours be ready to run yet at this stage of life has less than 20% of their mature bone mineral content highlights the careful balance taking place between growth, nutrition, bone strength and development, body weight, and the forces applied to bone to achieve optimal growth.
+The correlation between bone development and horse nutrition has been researched extensively in recent years.
+The fact that a foal can be standing within 20 minutes of birth, and within hours be ready to run, yet at this stage of life have less than 20% of its mature bone mineral content highlights the careful balance taking place between growth, nutrition, bone strength and development, body weight, and the forces applied to bone to achieve optimal growth.

 Developmental Orthopaedic Disease

 The term developmental orthopaedic disease (DOD) refers to a variety of disorders involving bone malformation in foals and young horses including bone cysts, osteochondrosis and osteochondritis dissecans which are a consequence of cartilage failing to develop correctly into bone and can be caused by factors including rapid growth or nutrition deficiency as a result of poor knowledge of the nutrient requirement of horses, leaving weak bones open to disease.